 Adding avocado to this Italian staple turns a simple side into a meal-worthy main dish.
 The fresh arugula gives it extra crunch.
 Up the protein factor by adding grilled chicken and dig in.
 Use a raw cheese or make your own mozzarella with raw milk.

-This recipe looks like a lot of work, but it’s comes together super easily.
+This recipe looks like a lot of work, but it comes together super easily.
 Salmon gets sprinkled with salt and pepper and popped in the oven.
-While it bakes, prepare the salad: arugula serves as the base and gets tossed with creamy avocado, juicy tomatoes, crunchy radishes.
-Top with shredded salmon and voila; you’ve got a restaurant-worthy dish in minutes.
+While it bakes, prepare the salad.
+Arugula serves as the base and gets tossed with creamy avocado, juicy tomatoes and crunchy radishes.
+Top with shredded salmon, and voilà!
+You’ve got a restaurant-worthy dish in minutes.